The Porthminster Kitchen – best breakfast in St Ives?

 In fact we like it so much, we have a weekly get-together on a Thursday for ‘men’s eggs’ – a few of us resident boys at 9am.
 As a breakfast regular, I’ve have also noticed the nuances of the kitchen as to which chef is in, and I like that very much; the essence of what you choose will always be the same but there are those slight changes in flavour that take you by surprise.

 So much of St Ives is about views … well, what could be more enchanting than this one; up one floor to make it even better, and facing northeast so the morning sun hammers across the harbour as you face it.
 Sun, rain, tide in or out, it is incredibly beautiful.
 As we understand it, a number of successful marriage proposals have taken place on their terrace at this time of day too.

 Now … alcohol at breakfast?
 I’m trying to ease into this one as it feels like something the health and safety police might question.
 But, if you’re still there after (let’s say) 11.30am surely the time is right?
 Recommendations.
 Try their own Consome Bloody Mary with a chilled base of filtered cucumber, tomatoes and basil … utterly perfect if you’re a vodka drinker, and without that overpowering bottled tomato taste.
 If you’re feeling flush, have another coffee with the 1982 de Sigognac Bac Armagnac - nectar although a glass will double the bill, or the Sabourin No.35 Cognac – exceptionally pure unblended grande champagne, and sure to make the day bounce.

-If you’re a gentleman and free on a Thursday morning, come and join us, although we may ‘ponce’ an Armagnac from you for the privilege of your company when the plates have been cleared.
+If you’re a gentleman and staying at the Sail Lofts luxury apartments in St Ives, and free on a Thursday morning, come and join us, although we may ‘ponce’ an Armagnac from you for the privilege of your company when the plates have been cleared.